 Life gives you a million opportunities to be selfless on countless occasions.
 Trust me, utilize every one of them.
 That’s all that will matter in the final analysis, that’s all that will go with you — your karma, that’s all that will give you peace and fulfillment.
 Paradoxically speaking, whatever you give others is the only thing that will stay with you.
 You give love, love stays.
 You give hate, hate stays.
 You give nothing, nothing stays.
 Only emptiness.
 The only way to expand your existence is by giving.
 If you haven’t the heart to part with what you believe is yours then at least share it.
 Sharing is the next best thing to giving.

 In this transient life, in our temporary world, the only true deal is the deal of charity.
 It’s the most profitable transaction.
 Be kind, be selfless.
 Whatever you embark on will lead to success then.
 Dust will turn into diamonds in your hands.
 Your mere touch will turn iron into gold — you’ll become a touchstone.
 Your plans won’t fail, your words will come to pass.
 How come, you may wonder?
 Because Nature can’t afford, much less dare, to mess with a selfless person.

 Altruism is the seed of all positive emotions.
 Selflessness is the mother of spirituality.
-It helps you look past yourself so you may be awed, baffled and astonished to see what great a wealth is at your disposal to make your dreams come true (and others’ too).
+It helps you look past yourself so you may be awed, baffled and astonished to see what great wealth is at your disposal to make your dreams come true (and other people’s too).